-Statement of Net Assets and the Statement of Activities
+Statement of Net Position and the Statement of Activities

-The Statement of Net Assets and Statement of Activities include all assets and liabilities using the accrual basis of accounting similar to the accounting method used by the private sector.
+The Statement of Net Position and Statement of Activities include all assets and liabilities using the accrual basis of accounting similar to the accounting method used by the private sector.
 The basis for this accounting takes into account all of the current year's revenues and expenses regardless of when the cash was received or paid.

-These two statements report CAC's net assets and the changes in those assets.
-The change in net assets is important because it tells the reader whether, for CAC as a whole, the financial position of CAC has improved or diminished.
+These two statements report CAC's net position and the changes in that position.
+The change in net position is important because it tells the reader whether, for CAC as a whole, the financial position of CAC has improved or diminished.